 This will be an unforgettable experience, and is limited to eight participants.

 Guide Robert Schaller, in addition to providing the filmmaking expertise, is an experienced climber, backcountry traveller, and wilderness guide who has been visiting remote areas since he was six weeks old.
-He holds an industry-standard Wilderness First Responder certification from the Willderness Medical Institute (a part of NOLS), as well as a HAM radio operator's license and equipment for emergency communications.
+He holds an industry-standard Wilderness First Responder certification from the Willderness Medical Institute (a part of NOLS).
 Gourmet vegetarian food is provided (arranged by our guiding chef extraordinaire, Cynthia Sliker).

 Participants will be required to bring adequate backpacking equipment and clothing.
 This trip will be at high altitude (10,000 - 12,500 feet), and will be on rugged and strenuous terrain.
 No glacier travel or technical rock climbing will be required, but familiarity with wilderness travel is a plus.
 Experience is not required, but good health and good physical condition are.

 If you're interested in participating, please let us know!